 CONTROL HEATER (OPTIONAL)

-A control heater (Figure 6-3) provides a means of humidity /temperature control for the Detector control box interior.
+A control heater (Figure 6-3) provides a means of humidity/temperature control of the control box interior.
 It protects the components when the generator set is subjected to varying ambient air conditions during extended periods of non-use.